jbellsey/aurelia-cached-getter/README.md

 It is not recommended that you use this library as a drop-in replacement for all uses of `HttpClient.get()`.
-In our applications, we differentiate between those requests which need offline caching, and those that don't; in the latter case, errors are handled normally with `catch()` clauses.
+In our applications, we differentiate between those requests which need offline caching and those that don't; in the latter case, errors are handled normally with `catch()` clauses.

 To manage the two classes of access -- cacheable and not-cachable -- we